secure-hive/docs/content/docs/guides/meetings.md

 - **Setup readiness**: Ensure all equipment, including cameras and microphones, is tested and operational.

 {{< callout context="note" title="Why keep cameras and microphones off initially?" icon="outline/video-camera" >}}
-Starting with cameras and microphones off safeguards privacy, minimizes distractions, and ensures participants are ready before engaging.
+Starting with cameras and microphones off protects privacy by ensuring that personal or sensitive background information isn’t unintentionally shared before everyone is fully ready.
+It also minimizes distractions, allowing participants to focus on the purpose of the meeting, and ensures all technical setups are in place before engaging.
 {{< /callout >}}

 ## Running the agenda